flash1293/squeezed-signals/logs/docs/README.md

 **What it does:**
 - Reorders log entries by template and variable patterns
 - Groups similar logs together for better compression
-- Preserves original order via compressed mapping (or drops it for 51x)
+- Preserves original order via compressed mapping

 **Key innovations:**